dms-org/docs/docs/prologue.md

 Architecture
 ------------

-Complex applications must define their business logic somewhere in the application.
+All applications must define their business logic somewhere in the application.
-Every developer has their own opinions on how to structure an application, the DMS takes an opinionated approach where the application is separated into layers.
+Every developer has their own opinion on how to structure an application, the DMS takes an approach where the application is separated into layers.
-The functionality of an application should be contained within service classes which are able to be reused by each application entry point, whether it be the web UI, CLI or CMS.
+The functionality of an application should be contained within service classes which expose an API to be used by each application entry point, whether it be the web UI, CLI or CMS.

 ![Architecture Diagram](/resources/images/architecture/overview-1.jpg)